kivy/kivy/doc/sources/architecture.rst

 Architectural Overview
 ======================

-From a software engineering point of view, Kivy is a pretty well-designed product.
+We would like to take a moment to explain how we designed Kivy from a software engineering point of view.
+This is key to understanding how everything works together.
-If you just look at the code, chances are you will get a rough idea already, but since this approach certainly is daunting for most users, this section explains the basic ideas of the implementation.
+If you just look at the code, chances are you will get a rough idea already, but since this approach certainly is daunting for most users, this section explains the basic ideas of the implementation in more detail.

 Core Providers and Input Providers